\\

 Clear Ruler, 12”-18”

-too long and cumbersome for.
-A clear ruler allows you to see through to your fabric or pattern
+cumbersome for.
+A clear ruler allows you to see through to your fabric or pattern piece underneath.

 Pinking Shears

-They can provide a quick way to finish the raw edges of seam allowances to keep them from
+provide a quick way to finish the raw edges of seam allowances to keep them from fraying.

 Press Cloth